zetachang/react-native-dotenv/README.md

 * Zero native code integration required. (compared to [react-native-config](https://github.com/luggit/react-native-config))
 * Given that we use the existing [dotenv](https://www.npmjs.com/package/dotenv) package to parse **.env** file, the same config file could be reused in nodejs environment.

+## Troubleshooting

+### Changes to .env file is not updated

+Manually edit the file importing `react-native-dotenv` (either add a blank line or whitespace) will work.

 ## Contact

 [David Chang](http://github.com/zetachang)